 Pupils who have witnessed a violent act at school or at a school-sponsored activity, while going to or coming from school or a school sponsored activity, or during a lunch period on or off campus, will need attention to address their mental health.
 Witnessing violence and being a victim of violence at school have been found both positively and significantly associated with child psychological trauma symptoms and self-reported violent behavior, even after controlling for the effects of various demographic factors.
 Serious emotional and behavioral consequences can occur for students who are merely witnesses to violence (Flannery, D. J., Wester, K. L., & Singer, M. I., 2004).

-Mission Hill teachers have been trained in Trauma Informed Brain Based learning to bring strategies to our classrooms to support students that have experienced trauma.
-In specific instances, we provide students counseling with our School Counselor, School Psychologist, School Social Workers and Interns, and outside agencies, if needed, to support our students who have witnessed or been victims to violence.
+We provide students counseling with our School Counselor, School Psychologist, School Social Workers and Interns, and outside agencies, if needed, to support our students who have witnessed or been victims to violence.